margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Nashville #
-Some people come here from the west
+some people come here from the west
-<br> I’m coming here from the east
+<br> i’m coming here from the east
-<br> I’m coming to Nashville for music fest
+<br> i’m coming to Nashville for music fest
-<br> There’s no place better to say the least
+<br> there’s no place better to say the least

-I’m here for Taylor, I’m here for Kasey
+i’m here for Taylor, i’m here for Kasey
-<br> I’m here for Dolly, I’m here for Johnny
+<br> i’m here for Dolly, i’m here for Johnny
-<br> I’m here for bluegrass and country western
+<br> i’m here for bluegrass and country western
-<br> I’m here for guitars and also mandolins
+<br> i’m here for guitars and also mandolins

-Once I get here I’ll have fun downtown
+once i get here i’ll have fun downtown
-<br> I can’t wait to see all the red neon signs
+<br> i can’t wait to see all the red neon signs
-<br> With my boots I’ll stomp on the ground
+<br> with my boots i’ll stomp on the ground
-<br> And meet some people dancing in lines
+<br> and meet some people dancing in lines

-I’m here for Taylor, I’m here for Kasey
+i’m here for Taylor, i’m here for Kasey
-<br> I’m here for Dolly, I’m here for Johnny
+<br> i’m here for Dolly, i’m here for Johnny
-<br> I’m here for cowboys, I’m here for guitars
+<br> i’m here for cowboys, i’m here for guitars
-<br> I’m here for bluegrass, I’m here for country
+<br> i’m here for bluegrass, i’m here for country

-I’ll put in requests on the jukebox
+i’ll put in requests on the jukebox
-<br> And I’ll sing along to my favorite tune
+<br> and i’ll sing along to my favorite tune
-<br> I’ll sing the song about the boondocks
+<br> i’ll sing the song about the boondocks
-<br> And also about the stars and the moon
+<br> and also about the stars and the moon

-I’m here for Taylor, I’m here for Kasey
+i’m here for Taylor, i’m here for Kasey
-<br> I’m here for Dolly, I’m here for Johnny
+<br> i’m here for Dolly, i’m here for Johnny
-<br> I’m here for cowboys, I’m here for guitars
+<br> i’m here for cowboys, i’m here for guitars
-<br> I’m here for bluegrass, I’m here for country
+<br> i’m here for bluegrass, i’m here for country

-I’ll take a turn at writing here a lyric
+i’ll take a turn at writing here a lyric
-<br> About God and romance and country skies
+<br> about God and romance and country skies
-<br> I’ll learn from all the legend’s music
+<br> i’ll learn from all the legend’s music
-<br> As I compose a song in my blue Levi’s
+<br> as i compose a song in my blue Levi’s

-I’m here for Taylor, I’m here for Kasey
+i’m here for Taylor, i’m here for Kasey
-<br> I’m here for Dolly, I’m here for Johnny
+<br> i’m here for Dolly, i’m here for Johnny
-<br> I’m here for cowboys, I’m here for guitars
+<br> i’m here for cowboys, i’m here for guitars
-<br> I’m here for bluegrass, I’m here for country
+<br> i’m here for bluegrass, i’m here for country

 <br>